ajc24/ajc-jest-enzyme/README.md

 ## Add the `unit.config.js` file

-If you wish to execute ReactJs unit tests which take advantage of the files in this package then you will need to specify a `unit.config.js` file which is located at the path `<rootDir>/tests/jest-config/unit.config.js` in your project workspace.
+If you wish to execute ReactJs unit tests which take advantage of the files in this package, you can specify a `unit.config.js` file which is located at the path `<rootDir>/tests/jest-config/unit.config.js` in your project workspace.

 Add the following content to that file: